natfaulk/papermgr/README.md

 - Display PDF in central pane, can add notes and tags and set whether paper read or not in right pane
 - saves to json file
 - autocomplete tags
+- view papers by tag in sidebar
+- filter papers by title in sidebar

 ## Features to be implemented
 - Make the UI pretty